kubevirt/community/design-proposals/migration-target.md

 ## Goals
 - The capability of live migrating a VM to a specific node is a pretty common and accepted feature across traditional virtualization solutions and also cloud native ones.
 The lack of this functionality on KubeVirt is currently seen as a bold limit by some potential users.
 Enabling it on KubeVirt, although without recommending it as the default pattern when alternatives are present, could help foster KubeVirt adoption.
 - A user allowed to trigger a live-migration of a VM and list the nodes in the cluster is able to rely on a simple and direct API to try to live migrate a VM to a specific node (or a node within a set of nodes identified by adding node affinity constraints).
 - The target node that is explicitly required for the actual live migration attempt should not influence future live migrations or the placement in case the VM is restarted.
-For long-lasting placement, nodeSelectors or affinity/anti-affinity rules directly set on the VM spec are the only way to go.
+This enhancement is not going to ensure that a VM will permanently stick to the selected target node: for long-lasting placement, nodeSelectors or affinity/anti-affinity rules directly set on the VM spec are the only way to go.
 - The constraints directly added on the one-off migration can only complement and limit constraints already defined on the VM object (pure AND logic).

 ## Non Goals